jack29-git/Understanding-User-Behavior-Cooking-Trends-and-Ordering-Patterns-to-Drive-Upliance-s-Growth/README.md

     - Libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`
 - **Jupyter Notebook**: For interactive coding and analysis.
 - **Microsoft Excel**: For initial data review and basic manipulations.
-- **Power BI/Tableau**: For creating interactive dashboards and visualizing insights.
 - **GitHub**: For version control and collaborative work.

 ---